michellejlin/lava/README.md

 Create input files as desired (for most, this may only be the metadata.csv file).

-Move to the folder lava is in.
-For example, if lava were cloned from Github into downloads:

-`cd C:\User\Downloads\lava\`

-or the desired file path.
+Move to the folder your sequences are in.
+Make sure this folder contains the necessary input files: the control fastq, the rest of your sequences in fastq format, the metadata.csv file containing information about your samples, and optionally the fasta and gff file.

 Then, run the command:

-`lava.sh [fastq_file] -g "[user query for virus]"`
+`lava.sh -q "[user query for virus]" fastq_file`

 with your control fastq specified, as well as what virus the sequence is, or the accession number desired for mapping, for the default lava usage.
 Running the command:

-`lava.sh [fastq_file] -f [fasta_file] -r [gff_file]`
+`lava.sh -f [fasta_file] -g [gff_file] fastq_file`

 allows the user to specify their own fasta file or gff file for lava.
-Please note the -g and -r arguments CANNOT be both specified, as only one option for gff generation should be used.
-The -r argument is intended only for highly specific cases; otherwise, the -g argument in which lava automatically generates the gff is highly recommended.
+Please note the -q and -g arguments CANNOT be both specified, as only one option for gff generation should be used.
+The -g argument is intended only for highly specific cases; otherwise, the -q argument in which lava automatically generates the gff is highly recommended.

 # Output Files